 Abstract

 Simulations have long been used for military and medical training.
-More recently education simulations have evolved for training teachers and for gaming used as a tool to engage students for learning.
-Only recently have educational simulations been available to train school leaders who have increased demands on them to lead schools and improve test scores.
+More recently educational simulations have evolved for training teachers and for gaming used as a tool to engage students in learning.
+Only recently have educational simulations been available to train school leaders who have increased demands on them to lead schools and to improve test scores.
 Educational leaders must be versed in a variety of managerial and instructional skills that are supremely difficult to develop in any degree or certification program.
-The researchers in this study used educational simulations to support graduate instruction in two different principal preparation programs.
-Participants were surveyed after participating in four or more education simulations.
-The study uncovered a unanimously positive perception from participants regarding their preparedness for leadership and ability to meet graduate course objectives utilizing the education simulations.
+The researchers in this study used educational simulations to support graduate instruction in two different principal and superintendent preparation programs.
+Participants were surveyed after participating in four or more educational simulations.
+The study uncovered a unanimously positive perception from participants regarding their preparedness for leadership and ability to meet graduate course objectives utilizing the educational simulations.
 Overall, the participants reported increased confidence to handle real-life situations after engaging in the simulations, more engagement in graduate courses and a deeper perspective to think critically about issues they will be presented with in the field.
 Data from participants in the study provide real insights to principal preparation programs, aspiring school leaders, and districts interested in further training their current leaders.

 Background

 Simulations for training in the military and medical fields have been used for years.
-The use of games and simulations for educational purposes may be traced as far back to the use of war games in the 1600s.
+The use of games and simulations for educational purposes can be traced as far back to the use of war games in the 1600s.
 The purpose of these early simulations was to improve the strategic planning of military leaders.
 Since that time, simulations and educational games have continued to expand.
 The United States Pentagon used military simulations related to the Cold War crisis in the 1950s.
 In that same decade, simulations increased in popularity in both the business and medical fields.
-Thanks to the advancements in computer capabilities, the development of education simulations has also evolved.
+Thanks to the advancements in computer capabilities, the development of educational simulations has also evolved.

-As the war era ended the way in which people worked and got work done changed.
-After the second World War a shift in work as something do by human force and something done by human knowledge made a change in the workforce.
-The first major changes were to become more precise in the work that we were doing.
+As the war era ended, the way in which people completed worked changed.
+After the second World War a shift in work as something done by human force and something done by human knowledge made a change in the workforce.
+The first major changes were to become more precise in the work that humans were doing.
 The manner in which leaders lead also changed.
 As the industrial revolution ended leaders were forced to change to an innovative manner.
 Leaders were required to bring the talents of many together as a collaborative manner (Dentico, 1999).
+These important shifts have laid the foundation for technology-based simulations.

-Simulation adopted as learning tool for leaders
+Simulation Adopted as a Learning Tool for Leaders